 Before sharing specific recommendations, Port staff want to be very clear that these proposed policy recommendations do not reflect a consensus of the feedback received from the Biometrics External Advisory Group.
 Stakeholders brought various perspectives to the table and many fell into one of two groups: 1) those that believe biometric technology is a benefit to travelers that does not require significant regulation or oversight by the Port, and 2) those that believe biometrics, particularly facial recognition, are fundamentally flawed, inequitable and unethical, and should be banned entirely from Port facilities.
+However, several participants believe the technology has enormous value and promise but requires regulation to protect against bias or infringement on individuals' privacy or civil rights.

-However, the Port staff still believe that the Biometrics External Advisory Group process was highly productive.
+Despite this range of perspective (in fact, because of it), Port staff still believe that the Biometrics External Advisory Group process was highly productive.
 Feedback from stakeholders was incorporated into the policy recommendations in substantive and tangible ways, and the staff recommendations are much improved due to their input.
 Staff believes that these recommendations set a high standard for when, where, and how biometrics could be used in public-facing ways at Port facilities, and that these recommendations are responsive to the Commission direction in Motion 2019-13 to translate the biometric principles into tangible, enforceable policies.